Spaer/technorover.github.io/README.md

 # technoroverlabs.com
-This website is created by Technorover labs, but his friend 'Heliox Designs' helped!
+This website is created by Technorover Labs, but his friend 'Heliox Designs' helped!